NERSC/sc18-dl-tutorial/README.md

 # SC18 Tutorial: Deep Learning At Scale

-This repository contains the Keras code for the SC18 tutorial:
+This repository contains the material for the SC18 tutorial:
 *Deep Learning at Scale*.

+Here you will links to slides and resources as well as all the code for the hands-on sessions.
 It contains specifications for a few datasets, a couple of CNN models, and all the training code to enable training the models in a distributed fashion using Horovod.